How we use your personal information

 - When you consent to it.

-When we speak with you about your mortgage, finance, or insurance requirements we do so on the basis that both parties are entering a contract for the supply of Services.
+When we speak with you about your mortgage, finance, investment or insurance requirements we do so on the basis that both parties are entering a contract for the supply of Services.
 In order to perform that contract, and to arrange the products you require, we have the right to use your Personal Data for the purposes detailed below.

 Alternatively, either in the course of initial discussions with you or when the contract between us has come to an end for whatever reason, we have the right to use your Personal Data provided it is in our legitimate business interest to do so and your rights are not affected.
-For example, we may need to respond to requests from mortgage lenders and insurance providers relating to the advice we have given to you, or to make contact with you to seek feedback on the service you received.
+For example, we may need to respond to requests from mortgage lenders, investment and insurance providers relating to the advice we have given to you, or to make contact with you to seek feedback on the service you received.

 On occasion, we will use your Personal data to fulfil contractual responsibilities we may owe our regulator, The Financial Conduct Authority, or for wider compliance with any legal or regulatory obligation to which we might be subject.
 In such circumstances, we would be processing your Personal Data in order to meet a legal, compliance or other regulatory obligation to which we are subject.